SensesProject/extreme-events/src/assets/text/en.md

 Uncertainties originate from various stages in the modelling chain, but also from:

-- a lack of understanding in {some physical processes}(e.g. the CO₂ fertilization effect)
+- a lack of understanding in some physical processes (e.g. the CO₂ fertilization effect)
 - limitations of exposure measures
 - limitations of extreme event definitions
-- {adaptation efforts}(e.g. the flood protection level)
+- adaptation efforts (e.g. the flood protection level)
 - omitted effects of socio-economic development (e.g. changing population numbers and patterns)
 - negligence of tipping points

 Still, the overall picture remains clear and allows for definite statements:

-- climate change already led to increased exposure to extreme events, as can be seen from the [TODO +1\,°C] results
+- @yellow(today), we are already increasingly exposed to extreme events
-- further climate change will exacerbate that
+- @orange(further) @red(climate) @purple(change) will exacerbate that
-- the difference between a @orange(+1.5\,°C) and a @red(+2\,°C) world can be severe, as vividly exemplified by the heatwave results
+- the difference between a @orange(+1.5\,°C) and a @red(+2\,°C) world can be severe (e.g. exposure to heatwaves)

-Visit [SENSES Earth](/earth) to explore spatial variance and [ISIpedia](https://demo.isipedia.org/topics/extreme-events/) for country-level perspective on extreme events.
-Read [Lange et al.]([tbd]) on which this module is based or learn about impact modelling with the [example of modelling river floods](/river-floods).
+To explore spatial variance in exposure to extreme events, visit [SENSES Earth](/earth).
+For the methodology and in-depth analysis refer to [Lange et al. (2020)](https://doi.org/10.1029/2020EF001616), which served as the foundation for this module.